Show All Answers

 Your request must clearly specify the reason you request a deferment, your available dates, your juror identification number, and your name as it appears on the summons.
 If possible, you will receive your new date of service and any other information that is pertinent to your jury service by phone.
 The Jury Portal will be your source for updates and verification.

 Service is required as a prospective juror for a minimum of one day or one trial.
 On their first day of service jurors should expect to remain at the courthouse the entire day, from 8 a.m. to 5 p.m.
 If the prospective juror is not impaneled on their service date, then their jury service will be one day and their service will be complete.
-If the prospective juror is impaneled as a juror on their day of service, then the juror will serve for the length the one trial.
+If the prospective juror is impaneled as a juror on their day of service, then the juror will serve for the length of the one trial.

 Generally, any person charged with a criminal offense and many parties to a civil case have a right to a jury trial.
 All parties are equal before the law and each is entitled to the same fair treatment.

 The Loudoun County Circuit Court is located at:18 E Market StreetLeesburg, VA 20176You will be escorted to the appropriate courtroom when you report for jury service.

-The juror parking area is in the Pennington Parking Garage, located on the right of Church Street NE in Leesburg.
-The main cross over road to reach Church Street is Market Street (Route 7).
+The juror parking area is in the Pennington Parking Garage, located at 112 Church St, NE, in Leesburg.